Nathan Healy

 Solar Panel Systems in Louisville

-We’ve mapped thousands of solar installations across Louisville to show just how many neighbors have already made the switch.
-Explore the heatmap below to see solar adoption in your neighborhood and discover which Louisville communities are leading the way to cleaner energy.
+We’ve mapped thousands of solar installations across Louisville, KY so you can see just how many of your neighbors have already made the switch.
+Explore the heatmap below to discover which neighborhoods and communities are leading the way on solar energy!

 09